Walking Under History: Discovering the Best Porticoes of Bologna

 It sounds challenging, but the reward is astounding.

-From Latin America’s struggle for freedom to the most modern demonstrations, these bricks have definitely joined the clash.
+From Latin America’s struggle for freedom to the most modern demonstrations, these bricks have joined the clash.

 These daubed walls still keep students' ideas since the 1960s.